jdn2005/wynnManaCalc/README.md

 # WynnManaCalc

 WynnManaCalc is an extension for https://wynnbuilder.github.io/builder.
-This extension will automatically calculate your net mana gain/loss.
+This extension will automatically calculate your net mana gain/loss. <br>
 <img src="https://github.com/user-attachments/assets/01fc52a5-de4d-42a4-9763-a9f578a6f529" width="400"/> <br>
 Click [here](https://github.com/jdn2005/wynnManaCalc/releases/tag/Release) to download.<br>